-The U.S. Embassy Tbilisi Public Affairs Section (PAS) of the U.S. Department of State is accepting applications for the Public Diplomacy Small Grants Program.
-Applications will be reviewed on a rolling basis and awarded pending funding availability.
+The U.S. Embassy Tbilisi Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Cultural Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.

-PAS Tbilisi invites proposals for programs that strengthen cultural ties between the U.S. and Georgia through educational and cultural programming that highlights shared values and promotes bilateral cooperation.
+PAS Tbilisi invites proposals for programs that strengthen cultural ties between the U.S. and Georgia through cultural and exchange programming that highlights shared values and promotes bilateral cooperation.
 All programs must include an American cultural element, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy and perspectives.

-Examples of PAS Small Grants Program programs include, but are not limited to:
+Examples of PAS Cultural Small Grants Program programs include, but are not limited to:

 Priority Program Areas:

-- Strengthening democratic culture, institutions, values, and civil society
+- Strengthening democracy, culture, institutions, values, and civil society.

 Participants and Audiences: